Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Some real estate companies offer a concierge service which will assist you in updating the home prior to going on the market.
 In this case, vendors are paid out of your escrow proceeds.

-Many homeowners defer maintenance.
-No need to be embarrassed to show your home.
-Also, you should be proud to be a single homeowner which is an accomplishment.
-I would encourage you to just give it a good cleaning and decluttering.
-Showing and exposing your home to the greatest number of people is how you will sell for the highest possible price.
-If this is not your priority then you could list your home and have it shown by appointment only (appointment with your Realtor).
+Many homeowners put off maintenance, so there is no reason to feel embarrassed about showing your home.
+You should also take pride in being a single homeowner—an accomplishment in itself.
+Give your home a thorough cleaning, remove clutter, and present it at its best.
+The more buyers who see your home, the greater your chances of attracting strong interest and achieving the highest possible sale price.
+If this is not your priority, then you could list your home and have it shown by appointment only (appointment with your Realtor).
 You could instruct your agent that you don’t want any open houses to the public.

 You may or may not want a broker’s caravan.
 On Tuesday of each week, most new listings in La Canada, La Crescenta and Montrose are open for Realtors® to preview.
 Many of the agents previewing your home will not have a potential buyer.
 They are simply looking to keep apprised of real estate market conditions.
 Sometimes neighbors and buyers will look during this time as well.
 If you do opt for the broker’s open house, you can instruct your Realtor that only buyers accompanied by their agent will be allowed.